aerni/snipcart-api/README.md

 # Laravel Snipcart API
-This package makes it super easy to setup and work with the Snipcart API in your Laravel application.
+This package makes it super easy to work with the Snipcart API in your Laravel application.

 ## Installation
 Install the package using Composer.